ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## multiFuzzyMatchAllIndices(haystack, distance, [pattern<sub>1</sub>, pattern<sub>2</sub>, ..., pattern<sub>n</sub>])

-The same as `multiFuzzyMatchAny`, but returns the array of all indices that match the haystack within a constant edit distance.
+The same as `multiFuzzyMatchAny`, but returns the array of all indices in any order that match the haystack within a constant edit distance.

 !!! note "Note"
     `multiFuzzyMatch*` functions do not support UTF-8 regular expressions, and such expressions are treated as bytes because of hyperscan restriction.